dubzzz/fast-check/documentation/Arbitraries.md

 > Generate one value based on one of the passed arbitraries
 >
 > Randomly chooses an arbitrary at each new generation.
 Should be provided with at least one arbitrary.
 Probability to select a specific arbitrary is based on its weight, the higher it is the more it will be probable.
 It preserves the shrinking capabilities of the underlying arbitrary.
+>
+> **Warning:** In the upcomping major releases of fast-check the first arbitrary specified on `frequency` will have a privileged position.
+Constraints like `withCrossShrink` tend to favor it over others and will probably be enabled by default.

 *&#8195;Signatures*

 - `fc.frequency(...{ arbitrary, weight })`
+- `fc.frequency({withCrossShrink?}, ...{ arbitrary, weight })`

 *&#8195;with:*

 - `...{ arbitrary, weight }` — _arbitraries that could be used to generate a value along their weight (the higher the weight, the higher the probability to select this arbitrary will be)_
+- `withCrossShrink?` — default: `false` — _in case of failure the shrinker will try to check if a failure can be found by using the first specified arbitrary (if and only if its weight is strictly greater than 0).
+It may be pretty useful for recursive structures as it can easily help reducing their depth in case of failure_

 *&#8195;Usages*